NCEAS/metacat/docs/user/metacat/source/storage-subsystem.rst

  **Why not hash identifiers derived from a PID?**

- During initial development, HashStore was implemented with a Public API centering around a given PID, storing both data and metadata in its respective directories using the hash identifier derived from a given PID.
-However, after further review and testing with Metacat - it was determined to be unsuitable given the usage of multipart http requests, which encapsulates the pieces of data that users upload in "body parts"; and is the current method of encoding data when objects are uploaded to Metacat.
+ During the initial development phase, HashStore was implemented with a Public API centering around a given PID, storing both data and metadata in its respective directories using an identifier generated from hashing the PID.
+However, after further review and testing with Metacat - it was determined to be unsuitable given the usage of multipart http requests in Metacat, which encapsulates the pieces of data that users upload in "body parts".

- In multipart http requests, we may not always have a PID available for Metacat to call the HashStore Public API with since the order in which data and metadata is received by Metacat cannot be guaranteed.
+ In multipart http requests, a PID may not always be immediately available for Metacat to call the HashStore Public API with (since the order in which data and metadata is received by Metacat cannot be guaranteed).
 If a data "body part" were to arrive first, it would need to be stored as a temporary object until a PID is received.
- During this process, we would have already calculated the default list of hashes (content identifiers).
+ During this process, we would have also already calculated the default list of hashes (content identifiers).
 So storing the data object with its content identifier as its permanent address (and in its own directory) ensures the atomicity of this storage process - there is no waiting period for a data object to be completely stored.

- If we could guarantee the order of uploads to Metacat, then using the hash identifier of a PID would be appropriate.
-We have discussed the potential change of forcing metadata to arrive first during the upload process, but it would require extensive refactors and changes to processes which we do not have the resources/time to undertake and desire to force upon users.
+ If we could guarantee the order of uploads to Metacat, then using the hash identifier generated from a PID would be appropriate.
+We have discussed the potential change of forcing metadata to arrive first during the upload process, but it would require extensive changes to processes which we do not have the resources or time to undertake (not the desire to force upon users).

 To learn more about the initial design, please see: appendix/storage-subsystem-cid-file-layout.rst